 I spent a month in Hawaii this past fall.
 I know, I know, that’s horribly obnoxious, but it was wonderful and relaxing and I needed it.
 Trust me, I’m kind of neurotic.
 Nothing has calmed my scattered, high-strung soul quite as well.
 The beaches, the sun, the food… I realize I’m getting more annoying with every word.
 But it’s just about my birthday and I’m ruined.
 I want Maui.
 I’ve been so completely spoiled that there is no turning back.
 Nothing will do.
-Maybe not even this cake?
+Maybe not even this Birthday Butter Mochi Cake?

 I don’t know, I guess I can bear the burden of trying.
 Life must go on, even if it’s not Maui.

 So let’s try to stuff my disappointment down with mochi cake.
 It’s delicious.
 It’s gluten free.
 It’s not too sweet.
 It’s freakin’ Hawaiian.

 For those of you familiar with mochi, just go ahead and move on to the recipe.
 You already know the drill.
 All you sad, non-mochi-eating people listen up — this isn’t like the cake you are used to.
 It’s chewier.
 It’s almost like a cross between a baked custard and a brownie.
 Like a buttery gummy bear?
 Yes, that description will do.
 This is also not as sweet as your average cake recipe.
 Ever have those European style cookies that are barely sweet?
 That’s what we are dealing with.
 You know, real sophisticated.
 So sophisticated you should probably eat it with a spot of strong coffee or tea.
 That’s right, you might start using the word “spot” when referring to hot beverages now.

 I mean, you could add more honey.
 But whatever.
 Be an adult.